backstage/backstage/.changeset/mean-toys-itch.md

 ### example config

-The example config below connects to the database as user `v-backstage-123` but sets the ownership of the create schema's and tables to `backstage`
+The example config below connects to the database as user `v-backstage-123` but sets the ownership of the create schemas and tables to `backstage`

 ```yaml
 backend: